-This troper also vividly remembers (in SMW for GBA, not sure about the original) that when the four fell into the lava (in order it was Iggy, Lemmy, Wendy O., and Larry), they shrieked.
-No other Koopalings made any real sound when they were defeated (unless my speakers were frizzed).
+When the four fall into the lava in the SMW remake for the GBA (in order it was Iggy, Lemmy, Wendy O., and Larry), they shrieked.
+No other Koopalings made any real sound when they were defeated.
 Also, in the case of Lemmy and Wendy O., they flail as they sink.

 In New Super Mario Bros, you just get through with effectively killing Bowser and realize his son was in the other room.